rdwrome/ODL/rdtext.md

   then he steps as far back from the mirror as he can as quickly as he can
   and says 'far'
-  he repeats the process endlessly and she giggles endlessly
+  he repeats the process over and over again
+  she giggles

+  she moves towards anything red like a bull

+  for months when I play my horn for her
+  she looks around the room to find the source of the reverberations

+  at 7 months old
+  she realizes it is me

 one day she figures out the difference between horn and synths